-Teaching and learning sessions include tutorials + mini-tests (15 h) and lectures/workshops (22 h) with feedback where appropriate.
+Teaching and learning sessions include lectures/tutorials/workshops (34 h), with feedback where appropriate.

-Tutorials have an emphasis on problem solving based on preset work with student participation and group activities.
+Tutorials have an emphasis on problem solving based on pre-set work with student participation and group activities.
 Students will be expected to prepare in advance for tutorials to develop problem-solving skills using worksheets provided.
 Feedback from these sessions facilitates the learning process.
-Lectures are used to set context and to deliver subject material, and are linked to tutorials, mini-tests and problem sessions.
+Lectures are used to set context and to deliver subject material, and are linked to tutorials, minitests, the practical and problem sessions.
 Students will be expected to reflect on the learning experience and develop their own understanding of the material.

 On successful completion of this module the student will be able to:

-The module will be summatively assessed by means of 5 mini-tests (50%) – learning outcomes 1-5, a 60-minute progress exam (50%) – learning outcomes 1-5.
-The students must pass with an overall mark of at least 40%.
+The module will be summatively assessed by means of 5 mini-tests (50%) and a 1-hour End of module exam (50%).
+The students must pass with an overall mark of 40%.